- Home

 The projection method determines the schedule profile when you add an Opportunity Product and enter the schedule parameters.

-If this field is not visible when you add the Opportunity Product, it’s because your system administrator has defined a default projection method, and you do not need to select a value manually.
+Suppose this field is not visible when you add the Opportunity Product.
+In that case, it’s because your system administrator has defined a default projection method, and you do not need to select a value manually.

-However, when this field is visible, you can select one of up to three values:
+However, when this field is visible, you can select one of up to four values:

 Straight Line